 Price: From $999/month.

-Modern companies are using customer journey analytics to understand behaviours and confront the most difficult questions asked by company executives and clients.
+Modern companies are using customer journey mapping tools to understand behaviours and confront the most difficult questions asked by company executives and clients.

-Using customer journey analytics, you too can help you unlock valuable data across the entire buying cycle, identify your most profitable campaigns, and if used correctly, can significantly increase your ROI.
+Using tools like Ruler, you too can help you unlock valuable data across the entire buying cycle, identify your most profitable campaigns, and if used correctly, can significantly increase your ROI.